 - Retrace your route back to Route 77 in Cape Elizabeth, turn right on Route 77, and follow to the town center, then turn right onto Shore Road.

-- Follow Shore Road approximately three miles, turn right at the sign for Fort Williams, and follow the road to the end to Portland Head Light--one of the most photographed lighthouses in the country.
+- Follow Shore Road approximately three miles, turn right at the sign for Fort Williams, and follow the road to the end to Portland Head Light—one of the most photographed lighthouses in the country.
 Commissioned by George Washington, Maine's oldest lighthouse is still active, guiding ships into Portland Harbor.
+Don't miss the museum in the former keeper's quarters.

 - Before leaving Portland Head Light, observe Ram Island Light at the entrance to Portland Harbor off Portland Head.